Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Introduction

-In the context of Japanese labor markets, \cite{otani2024nonparametric} estimates matching efficiency and mismatch in the off-the-job search administrative worker-vacancy-matching platform via Public Employment Security Offices, known as Hello-work.
+In the context of Japanese labor markets, \cite{otani2024nonparametric} estimates matching efficiency and mismatch in the off-the-job search administrative worker-vacancy-matching platform via Public Employment Security Offices, known as Hello Work.
 The paper finds a declining trend in matching efficiency, consistent with decreasing job and worker finding rates.
 The implied match elasticity with respect to unemployment is 0.5-0.9, whereas the implied match elasticity with respect to vacancies is between -0.4 and 0.4.
-Applying the same approach to proprietary data, \cite{otani2024onthejob} estimates matching efficiency and elasticity in the on-the-job search scouting platform for high-skill employed workers, operated by a private firm in Japan, and compares these with Hello-work full-time ones.
+Applying the same approach to proprietary data, \cite{otani2025onthejob} estimates matching efficiency and elasticity in the on-the-job search scouting platform for high-skill employed workers, operated by a private firm in Japan, and compares these with those for Hello Work full-time workers.
 This paper complements the above findings.
 A series of papers overview the Japanese labor markets in the 2010s and 2020s and provide empirical evidence on matching efficiency, elasticity, and mismatch.